someretical/Yummers/README.md

 ## Interactions

-Each birthday, give the birthday person a special role Send them a list of all the birthday messages
+Each birthday, give the birthday person a special role.

+Send them a list of all the birthday messages other users have sent.
+Messages are anonymous by default.

+### Dev considerations

 Before a birthday recipient is deleted, send each user who has sent the recipient any messages a copy of all the messages they have set.
 This serves as a backup feature